Keio University

 “MITA Intercept” by Kenji Yamada

-The other commissioned work is “MITA Intercept,” a project-based work by Kenji Yamada.
+The other commissioned work is a project-based piece by Kenji Yamada titled "MITA Intercept."

-Mr. Yamada is a contemporary artist active in the field of Socially Engaged Art (SEA).
-SEA is a methodology in contemporary art where the artist actively engages with society and links dialogue and collaboration there to creation.
+Mr. Yamada is a contemporary artist active in the field of Socially Engaged Art (hereinafter SEA).
+SEA is a methodology in contemporary art where the artist actively engages with society and links dialogue and collaboration there to the creation of work.
 Mr. Yamada takes an approach of revealing things that were not visible in daily life through dialogue within the community.
-Sharing interests with KeMCo in terms of the interaction of people and the exchange of information and objects generated through a place—much like KeMCo as a "vacant lot" and the concept of "commons" originally referring to "common land" (iriaichi)—he has proceeded with production as part of a long-term process.
+Just as KeMCo as a "vacant lot" and the concept of "Commons" originally referred to "common land" (iriaichi), he shares interests with KeMCo regarding the interaction of people and the exchange of information and objects generated through a place, and has been proceeding with production as part of a long-term process.

 This collaborative project originated about two years ago with the recording and transformation of the archaeological excavation of the Mita 2-chome townhouse site into a work of art through the eyes of a contemporary artist.
 In the process, Mr. Yamada conducted active artist research at the excavation site, in the Mita area, and on campus.
-This led to the vision of "MITA Intercept," which encompasses various phenomena occurring at the intersection of Keio University, and the concept of the work as giving shape to a world that the people gathered there (students and citizens) participate in and peer into.
+This led to the vision of "MITA Intercept," which encompasses various phenomena occurring at the intersection of Keio University, and the concept of a work that gives shape to the world that the people gathered there (students and citizens) engage with and peer into.

-Furthermore, what the artist's eye caught as a kind of intruder was the "sticker" (wooden standing signboards), which is a part of the everyday scenery for people spending time at the Juku.
+Furthermore, what the artist's eye captured as a kind of intruder was the "sticker" (wooden standing sign), which is part of the everyday scenery for those who spend time at the Juku.
 Due to the unique form of the stickers scattered throughout the campus, as well as their public and media nature, the focus was narrowed down to them as the key item of this work.
-Through repeated interviews regarding the history, production methods, and usage of the stickers, collaboration with students was also born.
+Collaboration with students also emerged through repeated interviews regarding the history, production methods, and usage of the stickers.
 Due to the impact of the COVID-19 pandemic, this took the form of a workshop including online participation.
 Students interested in Mr. Yamada's art project and KeMCo's activities gathered from across different campuses.
 The process of thinking—talking about things they usually saw or used without a second thought through dialogue with the artist, reconsidering their existence, and connecting them to new ideas—brought discoveries to both sides.

-Integrating these processes is the installation work “MITA Intercept,” which will be created and released during the KeMCo Preview.
-Using evolutionary sculptures of stickers devised by the artist based on various dialogues as an expression platform, a video work will appear in which various keywords—such as the history of the Juku, campus culture, the excavation of the East Annex site, the Mita area, and the people involved there—come to fruition.
+Integrating these processes is the installation work "MITA Intercept," which will be created and released at the KeMCo Preview.
+Using evolutionary sculptures of stickers devised by the artist based on various dialogues as an expression platform, a video work will appear in which various keywords—such as Juku history, campus culture, the excavation of the East Annex site, the Mita area, and the people involved there—come to fruition.

 Student workshop regarding stickers